-Local Motion is working closely with DPRW and with other city officials to advise on detour design and management while the path is under construction.
+Local Motion is working closely with BPRW and with other city officials to advise on detour design and management while the path is under construction.
 We will post updates on both the status of path construction and on Local Motion's work related to construction detour planning on this page on a regular basis.
-For more detailed updates on construction, visit DPRW's Phase 2 Updates page.
+For more detailed updates on construction, visit BPRW's Phase 2 Updates page.

 June 22 update